janko/flickrie/README.md

 url = Flickrie.get_authorization_url
-puts "Visit this url to authorize: #{url}" puts "Then enter the code that was displayed: " code = gets.strip
+puts "Visit this url to authorize: #{url}" puts "If you agreed, the code was displayed afterwards.
+Enter it: " code = gets.strip
 Flickrie.authorize!(code)
 puts "You're all done!
 Now go make some authenticated requests.
 Make me proud, son."